World Robot Olympiad: History

 The WRO Committee decided on the new name World Robot Olympiad, and new WRO logos were developed.

-Finally the WRO statutes and a set of general rules were worked out to ensure a sound and safe future for WRO.
+The WRO statutes and a set of general rules were worked out to ensure a sound and safe future for WRO.
 One of the major decisions, which appears in the Statutes, was that the international WRO event should be hosted by a new country each year and the WRO Committee should elect a chairman.

 In 2017, the host country of WRO was Costa Rica.
 This was the first time the competition was held outside the Asia Region and the first time it came to the Americas.

 In 2023, the world finals were hosted by Panama City.

 In 2024, the world finals were hosted by Izmir, Turkey.

-The WRO 2025 International Final will be hosted in Singapore.